Code of Conduct

 You may swim without the presence of an Arowhon staff member so long as you are swimming in an enclosed dock, have a buddy with you, and are not using any water elements such as inflatables, slides, or the diving tower.
 In all other cases, swimming requires that an Arowhon staff member be present.

-There is no swimming, kayaking or canoeing after sunset.
-If you see someone boating or swimming after sunset, please notify Feral staff immediately.
+There is no swimming, or boating after sunset.
+You may not swim in a fursuit or any other movement restricting apparel.
+If you see someone violating these rulers please notify Feral staff immediately.

 Please note that all activities at Camp Feral are done at your own risk.